Invigorate and internationalize any course by integrating experiential learning directly into existing syllabi.

 Gateway also offers a non-credit, short-term program model focused on Global Entrepreneurship.
 This program engages students in an intensive, five-day exploration of entrepreneurship facilitated by a well-known educator and a range of entrepreneurs from around the world.
 Building on a combination of lectures, panel discussions, and daily enrichment exercises, students will be challenged to put theory into practice in collaborative real-world settings.

-Using the Google-developed SPRINT method, students will be briefed on a current business challenge presented by a widely recognized global corporation or organization — on par with Starbucks, Uber, KLM, Adidas, Hewlett Packard, or Sony.
+Using the Google-developed SPRINT method, students will be briefed on a current business challenge presented by a widely recognized global corporation or organization — on par with Starbucks, Uber, KLM, Adidas, HP, or Sony.
 Over the course of the five days, student teams will employ the SPRINT methodology to breakdown the challenge, ideate, make strategic decisions, prototype, test and ultimately pitch a potential solution to the company.
 The winning team will be awarded a cash prize to be awarded to a global charity of their choice.

 For more information, click here.